Madison

 disease in the wild.
 Home range sizes of

-individual female deer and social groups are a result of individual movement, social interactions, and
+individual female deer and social groups are a result of individual

 behavioral responses to habitat characteristics.